sakaiproject/sakai/gradebook/xdocs/README.txt

 "hibernate.properties" file to set up the database you want.
 By default the one in "gradebook/app/standalone-app/src/hibernate/" is used, but you can point to a different directory by changing the "hibernate.properties.dir" property.
-See "DatabaseSupport.txt" for sample database setups.
 Make sure that the database specified in your hibernate.properties file has been created.

 3) The Gradebook uses the Section Awareness interface to collect information on course enrollments and user roles.
 Before building the Gradebook, you need to